jwig22/jwig22.github.io/_posts/2024-01-16-Waze-EDA-Python-Project.markdown

 Depending on what you'll be doing with this data, it may be useful to impute outlying data with more reasonable values.
 One way of performing this imputation is to set a threshold based on a percentile of the distribution.

-To practice this technique, write a function that calculates the 95th percentile of a given column, then imputes values > the 95th percentile with the value at the 95th percentile.  such as the 95th percentile of the distribution.
+To employ this technique, below is a function that calculates the 95th percentile of a given column, then imputes values > the 95th percentile with the value at the 95th percentile.  such as the 95th percentile of the distribution.

 ``` python